Inequality in the Age of Pseudonymity: Introduction

-We augment our impossibilities with a full characterization of the class of Sybil-proof inequality measures.
+Having established this, we proceed to discuss our results.
+We begin our analysis by highlighting the tension between Sybil-proofness and the literature's standard desired properties (\cref{sec:Impossibilities}).
+Our first main result is an impossibility: no Sybil-proof inequality measure can satisfy the transfer principle.
+While the transfer principle is a hallmark of inequality measures, one may be tempted to circumvent the impossibility by replacing it with a mild alternative.
+Thus, we consider the egalitarian zero principle, which requires that all egalitarian wealth distributions (i.e., where all entries are identical) should correspond to the lowest possible inequality value, while any other distribution would have strictly larger inequality.
+As we show, this again results in an impossibility.

+Having delineated what is not possible, we map the design space for everything that is possible by fully characterizing the class of Sybil-proof measures (\cref{sec:Characterizing}).
 As we show, this class is exactly the family of metrics which are \emph{sum-dependent}, meaning that given an input wealth distribution, its inequality is calculated solely based on the sum of wealth.
-This family is a natural companion to the impressive line of work \cite{bourguignon1979decomposable,shorrocks1980class,shorrocks1984inequality, cowell2011measuring, vega2013axiomatic} characterizing decomposable measures, i.e., measures that, given aggregate information on two sub-populations, can calculate the inequality of their union.
+This is a natural companion to the impressive line of work characterizing decomposable measures \cite{bourguignon1979decomposable, shorrocks1980class, shorrocks1984inequality, vega2013axiomatic, heikkuri2025subgroup}, i.e., measures that, given aggregate information on two sub-populations, can calculate their union's inequality.
 In a way, our sum dependent family considers a further condensed form of aggregation.
-As we prove, this is not only a feature, but also a necessity.
+As we prove, this is not only a feature, but a necessity.

-In total, we offer a toolbox of results and techniques that encompass a large class of measures, including the \gls{GC}, the \gls{CV}, the \gls{HH} index, the \gls{AM}, the \gls{TL} index, the \gls{TT} index, and the family of \gls{GE} metrics.
-Moreover, our constructive characterization maps the complete design space of robust metrics, showing not just what is impossible, but also the precise structure of everything that is possible.
+While we begin with our impossibilities and only then provide a complete characterization, it is possible, of course, to reverse this order: start with the characterization and derive the impossibilities as corollaries.
+We have chosen this structure as this work's central finding is the problem itself: the tension between robustness to pseudonymity and the very properties that give inequality measures their meaning.
+This allows us to derive the impossibilities using the literature's basic building blocks, without requiring the novel definitions and machinery used for the characterization.
+This then positions the characterization as \emph{explaining} the structural limits leading to the negative results, rather than \emph{driving} them.